Tannheuser/to-do/README.md

 - MUI was chosen because it is a popular UI library that provides a lot of components out of the box.
 - TypeORM was chosen because it is a popular ORM that supports TypeScript out of the box and allows to use both Data Mapper and Active Record patterns.
 - Tailwind CSS was chosen because it allows to quickly build a responsive UI without writing custom CSS.
 - Repository pattern was chosen because it allows to separate the business logic from the data access logic and makes the code more testable.
-It also allows to easily switch between different ORMs or other data providers.
+It also allows to easily switch between different ORMs or other data providers using Dependency Injection and IoC pattern.